FSFE Timeline - Working for Free Software since 2001

 First Fellowship conference

-The first Fellowship conference is organised in Bolzano, Italy, and enables FSFE supporters to meet in person.
+The first Fellowship conference took place in Bolzano, Italy, enabling FSFE supporters to meet in person.

 Dowiedz się więcejDRM.info campaign launched